AustinWise/AiExtensionsForVertexAi/README.md

 * Fix all TODOs in the code.
 * Add an implementation of interfaces besides `IChatClient`, like `IEmbeddingGenerator`.
-* Add some snapshot tests that save the result of the Vertex AI.
-This will enable running unit tests without an internet connection.
-It should also make it easier to write reliable tests, since the generated text won't change from run-to-run.
 * Maybe a different name?
 The documentation for this API calls the product "Vertex AI" while the wrapped Nuget package is called "AI Platform".
 * Maybe wrap the Gemini API instead of Vertex AI?
 There are not existing client libraries for this,